Mt. Cuba Center research highlights native butterfly magnets

 “’Jeana’ was far and away the most popular for butterflies, especially eastern tiger swallowtails,” Coombs said.
 “We did some studies to determine why that might be, and we found that its nectar is no different from other Phlox.”

 Mt.
-Cuba Center’s researchers used a team of volunteers to perform citizen science—called the Pollinator Watch Team.
+Cuba Center’s researchers used a team of volunteers to perform community science—called the Pollinator Watch Team.
 The team of fifteen volunteers conducted weekly observations of each plant in the trial to count the numbers of pollinators.
 Over the two-year observation period, they reported 539 butterfly visits to Phlox paniculata ‘Jeana’ (pictured below).

 Other top-performing Phlox cultivars in the trial include: Phlox paniculata ‘Glamour Girl’, P. paniculata ‘Delta Snow’, Phlox x arendsii ‘Babyface’, P. paniculata ‘Lavelle’, P. paniculata ‘Robert Poore’, P. paniculata ‘Dick Weaver’ and P. panicualta ‘David’.